Programs

 Southside Free Grocery Program

 Our neighborhood doesn’t have a grocery store, so it can be hard for residents to access fresh, healthy food.
-For years, we have been offering our fresh produce for free on the farm.
-In 2022, we expanded our free grocery program to include outdoor refrigerator space on the farm (behind the Edington Center, 133 Livingston Street) and pantry space at our orchard (214 Livingston St.).
-We also partner with South French Free Fridge (382 South French Broad Ave) and the outdoor pantry at the Dr. Wesley Grant Sr. Southside Community Center (285 Livingston Street) by providing them fresh fruits and veggies.
-In addition to offering our own produce, we purchase staple foods from local and BIPOC producers to offer in our community free of charge!
+One way we offer the food we grow is through a network of refrigerators freely accessible throughout the Southside neighborhood.
+We run an outdoor refrigerator on the farm (behind the Edington Center, 133 Livingston Street) and one indoors at the Dr. Wesley Grant Sr. Southside Community Center (285 Livingston Street).
+We have outdoor pantry spaces on the farm, at our orchard (214 Livingston St.), and at the Grant Center.
+We also partner with South French Free Fridge and pantry (382 South French Broad Ave) by providing them fresh fruits and veggies and collaboratively organizing volunteers.
+In addition to offering our own produce, we accept high-quality food donations and we purchase staple foods from local and BIPOC producers to offer in our community free of charge!

-In 2024, about 50% of the produce we grew was freely distributed through this program!
+In 2024, about 50% of the produce we grew was freely distributed through this program.
+Learn more about how to volunteer with this program here.

 Southside BIPOC Farmers Market

 Since 2021 we have hosted a farmers market as a way to make healthy, fresh food available in our neighborhood and to promote local craftspeople and farmers of color.
-We host the market on the first Sunday of the month, May-October at the Grant Center (285 Livingston St, Asheville).
+We host the market on the first Sunday of the month, June-October at the Grant Center (285 Livingston St, Asheville) from 1-4 PM.
 Besides our own fresh produce, you’ll also find many other local Black and Brown vendors at our EBT-accessible market.
 Come visit Asheville’s only BIPOC farmers market!

 Feed AVL Veggie Boxes

 Our Veggie Box program delivers weekly free, fresh food boxes to 30+ BIPOC (Black, Indigenous, People of Color) households in the Southside neighborhood, and runs for 20 weeks over the farming season.
 Each week our members receive a bountiful box of seasonal, organic vegetables & herbs grown in West Asheville and at Southside Community Farm.
 We partner with local farms and businesses to provide additional produce, fruit, eggs, herbal teas, medicinal products, and value-added products.
 We give priority to our BIPOC business community with at least one additional box item per week sourced from a local, BIPOC-owned farm or business.
+This year, in response to ongoing Hurricane Helene recovery, we will be extending our delivery season by 2 months.
 Learn more about the program here.

 Youth Farm Program